In 2019, Ghana will become the first African country to be licensed to export timber to European markets.

 The Forestry Commission of Ghana (FC) disclosed the news yesterday.
 Ghana will be the second country in the world to receive EU licenses after Indonesia.
 The Forestry Commission will focus its work at this stage on the management structure of departments, the streamlining of laws, and the strengthening of the participation of local communities and civil society organizations.

-The fact that Ghana is allowed to start exporting timber products to the EU means that Ghana must abide by all protocols to ensure the export of timber on the basis of sustainable development and within the legal framework, while protecting the integrity of forest resources.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+The fact that Ghana is allowed to start exporting timber products to the EU means that Ghana must abide by all protocols to ensure the export of timber on the basis of sustainable development and within the legal framework, while protecting the integrity of forest resources.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.